dalexander/PRmm/README.md

      (note the use of format interpolation here, which is inessential (and nonstandard!) but convenient) and then loaded like so:

-        >>> readers = ReadersFixture.fromIniFile("~/.pacbio/data-fixtures.ini", "All4Mers-LVP1")
+        >>> readers = Fixture.fromIniFile("~/.pacbio/data-fixtures.ini", "All4Mers-LVP1")

-  2. "Slice" the ReadersFixture by a holenumber of interest, obtaining a "ZmwFixture", which then gives convenient access to the trace and analysis data from that ZMW.
+  2. "Slice" the ReadersFixture by a holenumber of interest, obtaining a "FixtureZmw", which then gives convenient access to the trace and analysis data from that ZMW.

         >>> zmw = readers[55]